 From kindergarten through fifth grade, Tom was educated at Lincoln School, a private progressive school in Manhattan where independent thinking rather than learning facts and subjects was practiced.
 His father grew impatient when, age seven, his son could still not read or write.
 With a little coaching from his father, however, Tom was soon reading.

 The family moved 40 miles north to the small town of Croton-on-Hudson where, once again, Tom attended a progressive private school – Hessian Hills School.
 It was here that, in sixth through ninth grade, he learned to love mathematics.
-Influenced by radical teachers, he also hoped to join the leftist American Student Union; however, before joining it, members had to swear an oath never to fight for America.
+Influenced by radical teachers, he also hoped to join the leftist American Student Union.
+Before joining it, members had to swear an oath never to fight for America.
 After agonizing over this, and talking to his father, he decided he could not sign.
 He left Hessian Hills in 1937.

 For tenth grade, Tom moved to Solebury School, a private boarding school in Solebury Township, Pennsylvania.